Installation and Updates

 Any module selected will be installed along with NIS-Elements automatically.
 However, you might not be licensed to use it.
 The module will run after you get the corresponding code registered in your HASP key.

-5. Select the devices which will be used with NIS-Elements.
-Finish the installation by clicking the Install button.
+Select the devices which will be used with NIS-Elements.
+Click Next.

 Note